Reasons Why Exterior Wood Cracks

 If you don’t want cracks, do not build with wood.
 Instead, construct with a quality composite material that will not blister, peel, or crack over time.
 Composite deck flooring, for example, doesn’t crack and doesn’t require painting and staining.

-Glulam beams are another option for frames and structures.
-Reclaimed lumber is another option that offers minimal cracks that will not increase over time.
+Glulam beams are another option for framing and structural applications.
+Reclaimed lumber is another option with minimal cracks that will not worsen over time.

 Conclusion

 Green timber will shrink, check, and sometimes twist over time.
 The good news is that builders, engineers, and manufacturers are already considering this movement.
-For example, we install wet deck planks tightly together because we know they will eventually shrink and provide the appropriate spacing.
+For example, we install wet deck planks tightly together because we know they will eventually shrink, providing the appropriate spacing.

 Do not be alarmed if you have large or small cracks in the lumber, especially in large timber and treated lumber.
 Over the years, the openings will likely increase in size as the wood slowly cures.